Ackerman Supply has been in business for 58 years and here is our story!

 In December of 2014, Dick went to be with his Lord and Savior after a short battle with cancer.
 Gloria has now since followed her husband and passed away in September 2020.
 There are many things that are missed about what Dick said and did, but one saying that still can be heard amongst his older employees is, “There’s the right way, the wrong way, and my way…do it my way”.
 He was the first to admit that he was not a people person.
 Saying what he thought tended to offend some, but Dick was always fair and honest, and built his business on a foundation of faith in God.
 Before Dick died he was awarded the Estwing Gold Hammer Award.
 The award was initiated over 70 years ago by Ernest Estwing of Estwing Manufacturing Company as means of recognizing individuals who have been involved in the hardware industry for 50 years.
 It is the most prestigious award of its type.

 When you go into the Beloit store today you will see all kinds of antique décor.
 H.J. has collected unique farm tools and signs over the years in which he displays around the store.
 Another cool distinction is a small, walk through museum full of old farm equipment located on the grounds of the Beloit store.

-H.J. and Kristi continue to work together running the store using the same principals as Dick used when the store began.
+H.J. and Kristi continue to work together running the store using the same principals as Dick and Gloria used when the store began.
 They put God first in their lives and leave the difficult decisions for him to worry about.
 So please stop by and see what service, selection and savings Ackerman’s Supply has to offer!